 For systems that use NFS this is a good measurement to see how much data is not committed to the storage yet.
 For systems without NFS, this value can be ignored and is usually just zero.

 If you compared these fields with your own system, you will discover there are more fields.
-Depending on your work load, you will have to discover what fields make sense to monitor.
+Depending on your workload, you will have to discover what fields make sense to monitor.
 What does generally work well during troubleshooting, is comparing similar systems and check for the differences in /proc/meminfo.
-It may give a good indication where memory is used and what keeps the system busy.
+It may give a good indication of where memory is used and what keeps the system busy.